hadronized/strongly-typed-thoughts.net/media/blog/traits-and-apis.md

   const TY: Type = Type::Bool;
 }

+// The backend (i.e. private implementations) trait.
+An implementation should implement this trait
+// to implement the actual update of a variable for a given context / backend.
+Notice the Interface
-trait Backend {
+// constraint on the T type parameter. trait Backend {
   fn update<T>(var: &mut Var<Self, T>, value: &T) where T: Interface;
 }

 impl Backend for () {
   fn update<T>(var: &mut Var<Self, T>, _: &T) where T: Interface {
+    // We can reify the type of the variable at runtime thanks to the associated constant value.
+    // However, you can see that we have no way to actually inspect the value.
+This is due to the
+    // fact our update function is universally quantified on T: we cannot observe T (i.e. know its
-    match T::TY {
+    // exact type) from within the implementation.
+That might be a problem. match T::TY {
       Type::Int => println!("setting {} to int", var.name),
       Type::UInt => println!("setting {} to unsigned int", var.name),